-Monkeypox is a rare viral disease that often causes skin lesions and rashes.
+Monkeypox is a rare viral disease that when present typically causes skin lesions and rashes.
 Monkeypox is in the same family as smallpox, therefore symptoms of monkeypox can be similar to those of smallpox.
 However, monkeypox is rarely fatal and most cases will likely clear up on their own.
 “Over 99% of people who get this form of the disease are likely to survive,” says the CDC.

 How does monkeypox compare to COVID-19?

 Monkeypox, which is usually found in parts of Africa, is spreading across continents; however, there is little threat of a global pandemic, unlike COVID-19.

 Other important differences between COVID-19 and monkeypox include: